Blue Eye, Arkansas

 Blue Eye is an incorporated town in Carroll County, Arkansas, United States.
 The population was 46 at the 2020 census.
+The population estimate is 21 as of 2023.
 Blue Eye, Arkansas, is adjacent to Blue Eye, Missouri.

 Geography

 Blue Eye is the northernmost settlement in the state of Arkansas.
 The town is contiguous with Blue Eye, Missouri on the north side of the border.
 Arkansas Highway 21 ends at the border and continues north as Missouri Route 13.
 The community lies south of Table Rock Lake.

 According to the United States Census Bureau, the town has a total area of 0.18 sqkm, all land.